-Most of the people I help grow— even if they don’t know it at first— are deeply afraid of being disliked by other people.
+Most people I help grow— even if they don’t know it at first— are deeply afraid of being disliked by other people.

 I can tell because once they untangle this very fear, issues that seemingly have little to do with social interaction get resolved: chronic pain, depression, self-loathing, avoidance of applying for dream jobs, insomnia, and more.